 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Then use the college admissions predictor to calculate your chances of getting into some of the most popular colleges and universities in the U.S.

 Wheaton College is located in the suburban setting of Wheaton, Illinois, less than an hour from Chicago.

-If you want to see Wheaton College for yourself, plan a visit.
+If you would like to see Wheaton College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 88 to Wheaton, or book a flight to the nearest airport, OHare International.